wswind/lightwind/README.md

 ## Lightwind.DynamicProxyExtension

 `Lightwind.DynamicProxyExtension` is a help library for aop interceptors with just Microsoft's default IoC framework (Microsoft.Extensions.DependencyInjection) + Castle.Core.
-This package aims to help people who want to implement aop but don't like to use third party IoC frameworks (like autofac,dryioc).
+This package aims to help people who want to implement aop but don't like to use third party IoC frameworks (like autofac, dryioc).

 ```
 services.AddDynamicProxyService<IHelloRobot>(sp =>